 If you’ve ever downed a pint of ice cream after work because you were too tired to cook, you know how poor sleep makes it harder to make healthy decisions about food.
 It also makes you less sensitive to the hormone insulin, which affects how your body stores fat.
 And it interferes with hormones that tell your brain when you’re hungry or full, making you more likely to overeat.

-Being tired is, of course, a big reason why many of us don’t get the exercise we need to drop pounds and keep them off.
+Being tired is, of course, a big reason why many of us don’t get the exercise we need.
 Experts even cite the extra hours we’re awake as a culprit, since the less time we’re asleep the more time we have to take in calories.
 So how can you get better rest?
 Keep in mind that both quantity and quality of sleep matter.
-It’s important to identify and eliminate distractions that affect your sleep and make a plan for a better night’s rest—one that makes time for winding down before bed, for example.
+It’s important to identify and eliminate distractions that affect your sleep and make a plan for a better night’s rest — one that makes time for winding down before bed, for example.

 Work On Your Stress Levels

-Studies show that we lose weight more successfully when we have social support.
-A friend, coworker or loved one who shares your goal of reaching a healthy weight can make you feel more accountable, help to motivate you and be there with a “Congrats!” and a high-five as you hit your milestones.
-A weight-loss buddy can also offer practical help when you need it (a ride to the gym, for instance).
+Studies show that we make changes more successfully when we have social support.
+A friend, coworker, or loved one who shares your goal of reaching a healthy weight can make you feel more accountable, help to motivate you, and be there with a high-five as you hit your milestones.

-And let’s not forget that having someone who wants to Zumba next to you, or explore healthy food carts at lunchtime, can make losing weight something you never thought possible: a little more fun.
+And let’s not forget that having someone who wants to walk with you, or explore healthy recipes can make weight management a little more fun.